vkakerbeck/tbp.monty/docs/contributing/contributing.md

 # Test Our Approach/Build a Demo

-The vision of this project is to implement a generally intelligent system that can solve a wide variety of sensorimotor tasks (at a minimum, any task the neocortex can solve/humans can perform with ease).
-To evaluate this, we are continually looking for test beds in which we can assess the system's capabilities.
-If you have an idea of how to test an important capability or you have an existing benchmark on which you want to compare our algorithm, please consider contributing these.
+The vision of this project is to implement a generally intelligent system that can solve a wide variety of sensorimotor tasks (at a minimum, any task the neocortex can solve that humans can perform with ease).
+To evaluate this, we are continually seeking ways to assess the system's capabilities.
+If you have an idea for how to test an important capability or an existing benchmark to compare our algorithm against, please consider contributing these.
 You can have a look at our [Project Showcase](../community/project-showcase.md) page for some inspiration from previous Monty demos.

 We also have a tutorial on [using Monty in a custom application](../how-to-use-monty/tutorials/using-monty-in-a-custom-application.md) to help you get started.